-You can have spread bets on individual football matches, and you can also have season long bets.
-Long terms markets include –
+It is possible to place spread bets on individual football matches.
+As well as this, you can also have season long bets.
+Long terms markets on the Premier League include –

-- Premier League Points
+- Total League Points

-- Premier League Outright Index
+- Premier League Outright Winner Index

-- Premier League Relegation Index
+- Relegation Index

-- Premier League Individual Player Goals
+- Individual Player Goals

-- Premier League Golden Boot Index
+- Golden Boot Winner Index

-How Spread Betting Works
+Football Spread Betting Explained